datacarpentry/python-socialsci/episodes/06-Processing JSON data.md

 > ## Exercise
 >
-> In the output from the code above there is a key with the name of 'D_curr_crop'.
+> 1. In the output from the code above there is a key with the name of 'D_curr_crop'.
 Find it and by looking at the indentation and the '[' (lists) and '{' (dictionaries) describe in English how you could find the first occurrence of  'D_curr_crop' starting with 'd'.
+>
+> 2. Use a print statement to find out what it is.
 >
 > > ## Solution
 > >